Generalized Self-Concordant Functions: A Recipe for Newton-Type Methods: Introduction

 where $f$ is a generalized self-concordant function in our context, and $g$ is a proper, closed, and convex function that can be referred to as a regularization term.
 We consider two cases.
 The first case is a non-composite convex problem in which $g$ is vanished (i.e., $g = 0$).
 In the second case, we assume that $g$ is equipped with a ``tractably'' proximal operator (see \eqref{eq:def_gprox} for the definition).

-\beforepar \paragraph{\textbf{Our contribution:}} To this end, our main contribution can be summarized as follows. \begin{itemize} \item[$(\mathrm{a})$] We generalize the self-concordant notion in \cite{Nesterov2004} to a more broader class of smooth convex functions, which we call generalized self-concordance.
+\beforepar \paragraph{\textbf{Our contribution:}} To this end, our main contribution can be summarized as follows. \begin{itemize} \item[$(\mathrm{a})$] We generalize the self-concordant notion in \cite{Nesterov2004} to a more broader class of smooth convex functions which we call generalized self-concordance.
 We identify several loss-type functions that can be cast into our generalized self-concordant class.
 We also prove several fundamental properties and show that the sum and linear transformation of \gsc functions are \gsc for a given range of $\nu$ or under suitable assumptions.

-\item[$(\mathrm{b})$] We develop lower and upper bounds on the Hessian matrix, the gradient map, and the function values for generalized self-concordant functions.
+\item[$(\mathrm{b})$] We develop lower and upper bounds on the Hessian mapping, the gradient mapping, and the function values for generalized self-concordant functions.
 These estimates are key to analyze several numerical optimization methods including Newton-type methods.

 \item[$(\mathrm{c})$] We propose a class of Newton methods including full-step and damped-step schemes to minimize a generalized self-concordant function.
 We explicitly show how to choose a suitable step-size to guarantee a descent direction in the damped-step scheme, and prove a local quadratic convergence for both the damped-step and the full-step schemes using a suitable metric.